-At Sherritt, “sustainability” covers these interrelated and increasingly important aspects of our business.
+At Sherritt, “sustainability” and “environmental, social, and governance (ESG)” cover these interrelated and increasingly important aspects of our business.

 We are committed to providing a safe and rewarding workplace, operating ethically, demonstrating environmental responsibility, engaging stakeholders and benefitting communities.
 We will meet or exceed the standards where we operate and continuously improve performance.

 This commitment underpins our aspiration to be a recognized industry leader in sustainability management and performance.

 Sherritt has an independent chairperson, and three sub-committees to support the Board of Directors (the Board) with respect to environmental, social and governance (ESG) matters: the Audit Committee, the Human Resources Committee, and the Environment, Health, Safety and Sustainability (EHS&S) Committee.

 Our Board of Directors has delegated responsibility for sustainability-related matters to its EHS&S Committee.
 The Committee’s mandate is to oversee, monitor and review sustainability policies, management systems, programs and performance.